Advertiser Disclosure

 5 Henry Bacon Dr. NW, Washington, D.C.
 20245

-The Vietnam Veterans Memorial is another of the Washington, D.C. memorials located on the National Mall.
-It has been designed and built to pay tribute to U.S. Armed Forces who fought in the Vietnam War.
+The Vietnam Veterans Memorial is another of the Washington, D.C., memorials on the National Mall.
+It was designed and built to pay tribute to U.S. armed forces that fought in the Vietnam War.

-It is more than just a single structure and is divided into the Three Soldiers statue, the Vietnam Women’s Memorial, and the Vietnam Veterans Memorial Wall — all of which play an important part in remembering all those that were killed or reported missing in action during the conflict.
+It is more than just a single structure and is divided into the Three Soldiers statue, the Vietnam Women’s Memorial, and the Vietnam Veterans Memorial Wall, all dedicated to remembering all those who were killed or reported missing in action during the conflict.

-Located on a tranquil 2-acre site, more than 5 million visitors come to see the memorial every year.
+On a tranquil, 2-acre site, it sees more than 5 million visitors every year.

 Arlington National Cemetery